How to choose a car shipping company?

 - standard and expedited delivery

 The other options you’ll need to consider is whether to pick a standard service or an expedited shipping.
 The distinction between the two is the time of delivery.
-A standard car shipping service usually means that a carrier will pick up your vehicle within five business days and deliver it from Florida to Texas within a specified timeframe, which mainly depends on distance.

 What documents do I need when shipping a car?